Is God punishing you with singleness? Is Christian singleness a curse or a blessing?

 So if a good Christian spouse is a gift from God, and God often removes his favor from people who are walking in rebellion against him, it’s also safe to assume that those who walk in rebellion could miss out on the spouse God has for them or delay a healthy marriage from starting as soon as it could have.

 God’s grace never runs out (Romans 5:20).
 God will always forgive us when we truly confess our sins to him (1 John 1:9).
 While there’s breath in your lungs there’s time to repent (Isaiah 55:6).

 He can redeem any situation.
+He’s not punishing you with singleness because he’s not punishing you at all.
 No blessing is too hard for God to give.
 View your singleness as a gift from God, even if it started out as a consequence.
 God disciplines those he loves (Hebrews 12:6).
 He wastes nothing.
 Love God, follow him, and you will experience God’s will for your life.